 Every year, the National Safety Council compiles massive amounts of data on workplace injuries and makes the resulting statistics available to the public.
 How does your company stack up to the national averages?
 The information could help you create new safety guidelines for your business.

-Read on to learn how to benchmark your incidence rates.
+Read on to learn how to calculate accident and injury incident rates for your benchmark.

 Here, N is the number of cases, 200,000 represents the base for 100 full-time workers and EH is the number of hours worked by all employees during a set time period.
 OSHA 300 logs and the number of hours worked must cover the same period of time for the equation to work.
 In another words, if your logs cover the first quarter of the year, you will only use hours worked during that same period.